-Use the information provided here to learn how you can securely connect your Astro data plane to your existing Google Cloud Platform (GCP) instance.
+Use the information provided here to learn how you can securely connect Astro to your existing Google Cloud Platform (GCP) instance.
 A connection to GCP allows Astro to access data stored on your GCP instance and is a necessary step to running pipelines in a production environment.

 The connection option that you choose is determined by the requirements of your organization and your existing infrastructure.
 You can choose a straightforward implementation, or a more complex implementation that provides enhanced data security.
 Astronomer recommends that you review all of the available connection options before selecting one for your organization.